tetherless-world/whyis/docker/README.md

 ## Common concerns

+All of the whyis images mount two directories from the host in the `docker-compose.yml` files:

+* `/data` for persistent storage, mounted as `/data` in the container
+* `apps`, the parent directory of the current whyis checkout, as `/apps` in the container

-All of the whyis images mount `/data` on the host for persistent storage.
-On Mac OS X you must allow Docker to mount this directory by going into Docker's Preferences -> File Sharing and adding it.
+On Mac OS X you must allow Docker to mount these directories by going into Docker's Preferences -> File Sharing and adding their absolute paths.
+For example:

+* Add `/data` assuming you have a `/data` directory on your host
+* Add `/apps` assuming you have checked out whyis at `/apps/whyis`

 ## Monolithic image